pnieves2019/MAELAS/README.md

 ./vasp_maelas

+Note that the user might need to modify vasp_jsub depending on the cluster or local computer queuing system.
 This will launch independent jobs for each POSCAR_A_B.
 Each job will run 3 VASP calculations: a collinear one to generate WAVECAR and CHGCAR files, and two non-collinear for INCAR_A_1 and INCAR_A_2.
-The jobs will be executed in subfolders P_A_B inside the folder indicated by tag -f in the step 2.
+The jobs will be executed in subfolders P_A_B inside the folder indicated by tag -f in the step 3.

-Once all jobs are finished, then one can easily get calculated non-collinear OSZICAR files (needed in step 4), by running the bash script
+Once all jobs are finished, then one can easily get calculated non-collinear OSZICAR files (needed in step 5), by running the bash script

 ./vasp_cp_oszicar